 Pay during adoptive leave

 Your right to adoptive leave means that you have a right to a period of leave from employment without pay.
 However, your contract of employment may provide for payment during the period of leave.
-If you have enough PRSI contributions you may qualify for Adoptive Benefit which is paid by the Department of Social Protection while you are on adoptive leave.
+If you have enough PRSI contributions you may qualify for Adoptive Benefit which is paid by the Department of Employment Affairs and Social Protection while you are on adoptive leave.
 You will not get Adoptive Benefit for the full 24 weeks unless your adoptive leave begins on the date of placement.

 Additional unpaid adoptive leave